Trivadis/terraform-oci-tvdlab-base/README.md

 ## Introduction

-A reusable and extensible Terraform module that provisions a Trivadis LAB on Oracle Cloud Infrastructure
+A reusable and extensible Terraform module that provisions a Trivadis LAB on Oracle Cloud Infrastructure.

 It creates the following resources: